scipy-conference/scipy_proceedings/papers/dmitry_petrov/dmitry_petrov.rst

 Applications
 ------------

 Reskit was originally developed for a brain network classification task.
-We have successfully applied it in our own research several times [8,9].
-Code from two of these projects can be found at [10] and [11].
+We have successfully applied it in our own research several times [PRNI2016, ISBI2017, MICCAI2017].
+Code from two of these projects can be found at [PRNI_code] and [ISBI_code].
+In these projects, Reskit was used mainly for figuring out an influence of preprocessing steps on classification task accuracy and interactions between different steps in pipelines, for example, how specific normalizing affects some type of generated features.

+We also used Reskit in [MICCAI2017] for pairwise classification of given objects and for calculation a specific metric for each object without using models at the end of pipelines.

+In these researches, Reskit saved us a lot of time because of caching support and clear structure of the code, that we reused a lot of time with little changes.

 We believe the library is general enough to be useful in a variety of data science contexts, and we hope that other researchers will find this library useful in their studies.

 Dependencies
 ------------

 - Python 3.4 and higher.
-- Scikit-learn [2] 0.18.1 and its dependencies.
+- Scikit-learn [scikit] 0.18.1 and its dependencies.
 Our library was heavily inspired by scikit-learn Pipeline class and overall architecture of this library.
 One can think of Reskit as an extension of  scikit-learn pipelines.
-- Pandas [4].
+- Pandas [pandas].
-- SciPy [5], Python-Igraph [6] and NetworkX [7] for machine learning on networks.
+- SciPy [scipy], Python-Igraph [igraph] and NetworkX [networkx] for machine learning on networks.

 Future plans
 ------------